EternityForest/KaithemAutomation/kaithem/src/docs/widgets.md

 ### Widget.onRequest(user,uuid) (Always Available)

-This function is automatically called when an authorized client requests the latest value.
+This function is automatically called when Kaithem needs to access the latest value, such as when a new subscrber subscribes and needs to immediately know.
+JS Widgets can no longer explicitly make requests.

 It must return None for unknown/no change or else a JSON serializable value specific to the widget type.
 You only need to know about this function when creating custom widgets. uuid is the connection ID.